Understanding Autism Levels: A Complete Guide to Level 1, 2, and 3 Autism

 Level 3 Autism: "Requiring Very Substantial Support"

-Level 3 autism describes individuals who need the most support.
-They have severe challenges in social communication and behavioral flexibility that significantly impact their daily functioning.
+Level 3 autism requires the most support.
+Individuals face severe challenges in communication and flexibility.
+This greatly impacts daily life.

 Characteristics of Level 3 Autism